GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

     === "Basics"

-        - The dungeon has multiple long, branching paths with spike traps scattered throughout.
-On B1F and B2F there are multiple drop-down holes that take you to self-contained side areas.
+        - The dungeon has 3 floors with multiple long, branching paths with spike traps scattered throughout.
+On both B1F and B2F there are 2 drop-down holes that take you to self-contained side areas.
         - If you have a Ranger in your party they will stop and tell you the correct path to take if you are doing a blind run.
-        - Varied enemy mix, but primarily Magical Beasts and Demi-Humans.
+        - Large variety of enemies, but primarily Magical Beasts and Demi-Humans.
 Gorgons will begin appearing as regular encounters on B3F.
         - Encounters can include up to 3-4 rows of enemies.
 It is helpful if you have AOE row attacks (MA- spells, Wide Volley, Unending, MoF, etc.) or use Katino (Sleep) or Kantios (Confuse) for crowd control.
         - Not a good location for farming EXP.
         - Enemy level is 66-68 at Copper Grade.